 Although initially successful as a smartphone vendor as it became the largest smartphone vendor in the U.S. in Q3 2011, competition from Samsung and Apple, among others, diluted its market share, which dropped to just 7.2% by April 2015, and the company has experienced consecutive net losses.
 In 2016, HTC began to diversify its business beyond smartphones and has partnered with Valve to produce a virtual reality platform known as HTC Vive.
 After having collaborated with Google on its Google Pixel, HTC sold roughly half of its design and research talent, as well as non-exclusive rights to smartphone-related intellectual property, to Google in 2017 for US$1.1 billion.

-Huawei Technologies Co., Ltd. ( HWAH-way, WAH-way; Chinese: 华为; pinyin: ) is a Chinese multinational digital communications technology conglomerate corporation headquartered in Bantian, Longgang District, Shenzhen, Guangdong.
-It designs, develops, manufactures and sells telecommunications equipment, consumer electronics, smart devices and various rooftop solar products.
+Huawei Technologies Co., Ltd. ("Huawei" sometimes stylized as "HUAWEI") ( HWAH-way, WAH-way; Chinese: 华为; pinyin: ) is a Chinese multinational conglomerate technology corporation headquartered in Longgang District, Shenzhen, Guangdong province.
+It designs, develops, manufactures and sells digital telecommunications equipment, consumer electronics, smart devices, distributed operating systems, electric vehicle autonomous driving systems, and various rooftop solar products.
 The corporation was founded in 1987 by Ren Zhengfei, a former officer in the People's Liberation Army (PLA).

 The company has faced difficulties in some countries arising from concerns that its equipment may enable surveillance by the Chinese government due to perceived connections with the country's military and intelligence agencies.
 Huawei has argued that critics such as the US government have not shown evidence of espionage.
 Experts say that China's 2014 Counter-Espionage Law and 2017 National Intelligence Law can compel Huawei and other companies to cooperate with state intelligence.
 In 2012, Australian and US intelligence agencies concluded that a hack on Australia's telecom networks was conducted by or through Huawei, although the two network operators have disputed that information.

-In the midst of a trade war between China and the United States, the US government alleged that Huawei had violated sanctions against Iran and restricted it from doing business with American companies.
-In June 2019, Huawei cut jobs at its Santa Clara research center, and in December Ren Zhengfei said it was moving to Canada.
+In January 2018, the United States alleged that its sanctions against Iran were violated by Huawei, which was subsequently restricted from doing business with American companies.
+The US government also requested the extradition of Huawei's chief financial officer from Canada.
+In June 2019, Huawei cut jobs at its Santa Clara research center, and in December, Ren said it was moving the center to Canada.
 In 2020, Huawei agreed to sell the Honor brand to a state-owned enterprise of the Shenzhen government to "ensure its survival" under US sanctions.
-In November 2022, the Federal Communications Commission (FCC) banned sales or import of equipment made by Huawei out of national security concerns.
-Other countries such as Quad members India and Japan, members of the Five Eyes, and ten European Union states have also banned or restricted Huawei products.
+In November 2022, the Federal Communications Commission (FCC) banned sales or import of equipment made by Huawei out of national security concerns, and other countries such as all members of the Five Eyes, Quad members India and Japan, and ten European Union states have since also banned or restricted Huawei products.

 Reviews